cathua/project2/README.md

 ## Overall Impressions

 > Overall, this project definitely challenged me in ways that I needed to be challenged.
-It encouraged me to continue working outside my comfort zone with a robust CRUD app, while still rooting me in my comfort zone of front-end development.
+It encouraged me to continue working outside my comfort zone with a robust CRUD app, while still rooting me in front-end development.
 While there are many things that I would love to continue improving, as of presentation day I am happy with what Ming and I have done and I'm glad we were able to create a cool and (hopefully!) meaningful MVP.

 -Catherine

+> Ming, if you have any impressions you should add them here!

+-Mingquan

+## Additional Credits and Shoutouts

+Once again, thank you to the CODA program for giving us the opportunity to learn and create.

+Thank you again to General Assembly's instructors and IA.
+Without their help our app would probably break much more, and look much more sad.

+Thank you to __Parks and Recreation__ for being my go-to show to watch when I'm stressed. __-Catherine__

+And lastly, major thanks to coffee for bringing people together.
+We hope you enjoy Coffee 4&#183;2.
+Hopefully it will inspire you to get to know someone over a cuppa.